TheExiledTheory/JDBC-SQL-Connector/README.md

       (**C:\ > Program Files (x86) > MySQL > Connector J 8.0**)
  * The final step is to make sure that it is included in the build path (**Right click the class > build path > Add external archives > select location of SQL connector jar file**)
- * Adjust for your configuration as mentioned below!!!

     ---------------------------------------------------------------------------------------------------------

 # Configure!
-On line 320 I have listed a few JDBC driver's names for different databases, but if the one you need is not listed, you will need to add it.
-Similarly, the connection URL format for each database type will be slightly different, so you will need to change line 325 based on your own needs.
-Lines 657-662 will also need to be changed based on your server configuration.
-Aside from those few things, most everything should be plug and play.
+On line 319 I have listed a few JDBC driver's names for different databases, but if the one you need is not listed, you will need to add it.
+Similarly, the connection URL format for each database type will be slightly different, so you will need to change line 324 based on your own needs.
+Lines 656-661 will also need to be changed based on your server configuration.

 ## TO DO:
 	1: Make the program prettier